 Two types of violations may be cited:

 Violations of the Public Swimming Pool/Spa Regulations which, if left uncorrected, are more likely than other violations to directly contribute to illness or injury.
 Examples include low disinfectant residual, entrapment hazards, improper circulation, poor water quality, and an inadequate number of lifeguards.

-- Non-Critical Violations - Violations not directly related to the cause of illness or injury, however, if uncorrected, could affect the operation of the facility and lead to critical violations.
+Violations not directly related to the cause of illness or injury, however, if uncorrected, could affect the operation of the facility and lead to critical violations.
 Examples include a lack of facility cleanliness, trip hazards, record keeping, and inadequate safety equipment.